smohadjer/pokerrangliste/README.md

 Serverless version hosted on Vercel: https://tournaments.myendpoint.de/

-# Run on localhost
+# Run on localhost using Express server
 - git clone https://github.com/smohadjer/pokerrangliste.git
 - npm install
-- npm start
+- npm run start-express

+# Run on localhost using Vercel serverless
+- vercel dev

 This will start an express server on port 3000 which is watched by nodemon for server/api changes.
 Typescript files are watched and bundled via esbuild.